mehulagg/gitlab/doc/ci/yaml/README.md

 #### Trigger a pipeline by API call

-You can force a rebuild of a specific branch, tag, or commit, by including and API call with a trigger token.
+To force a rebuild of a specific branch, tag, or commit, you can use an API call with a trigger token.

 The trigger token is different than the [`trigger`](#trigger) parameter.